3web/ant-build/README.md

 Copy the build.xml.dist as build.xml in project main.

 ## for a clean arcive
+Add the following in the composer config. file.
 ```
  "archive": {
    "exclude": [".DS_Store", ".localized", "thumbs.db", "desktop.ini",